Importing Plants

 White pine blister rust (WPBR) quarantine

-• Currants and gooseberry plants cannot be sold in most areas of Maine
+• Currants and gooseberry plants cannot be sold or planted in most areas of Maine

 More information on WPBR from the Maine Forest Service including a map of where some Ribes spp. may be planted.